To the executive who already knows AI matters,

 Should we move faster, or wait?

-Privately, I hear the same thing from executives all the time:
+I hear the same concern from executives all the time:

-“I just cannot tell what is real yet when it comes to AI.”
+“I still cannot tell what is real when it comes to AI.”

-You can delegate implementation, research, rollout plans, policy drafts, and enablement.
+You can delegate implementation, research, vendor comparisons, rollout plans, and policy drafts.

-That confidence is built through guided reps on real decisions, real documents, real workflows, and real questions, with someone helping you see what worked, what failed, where AI got it wrong, and what to try next.
+That judgment is built through guided practice on real decisions, with someone helping you see what worked, what failed, what the model missed, and what question to ask next.

 That is the difference between knowing AI matters and being ready to lead it.